Shyanil/SalarySage/README.md

 - Takes into account various factors like job title and education level.
 - User-friendly API for integration with other applications.

+## Gradient Descent Algorithm
+This project employs the **Gradient Descent** algorithm for optimizing the linear regression model.

 ## Technologies Used

 - Python